Dan-in-CA/sip_plugins/moisture_sensor_data_mqtt/README.md

 The plugin will convert the raw sensor reading values to a percentage value (0 - 100%) using the configured driest and wettest values.

+## Retention period

+If a value is entered the moisture sensor data readings will be made available for display by the Simple Chart plugin.
+Old readings are remove once a week.

 ## Version information